top of page

 Daily journaling practice for self-compassion and midlife confidence

-The first step to reclaiming your sparkle is self-compassion.
-Let me be honest—the mean girl in my head is a bitch.
-I spent years listening to her, criticizing every mistake or perceived flaw and supersizing every concern.
-The more I listened, the smaller I became—until one day I realized I'd stopped trying new things because I was so terrified of getting it wrong.
-What I learned is that she is loud, but she lies.
-Self-compassion became my secret weapon.
+I spent years listening to her — criticizing every mistake, supersizing every concern, narrating every perceived flaw in real time.
+The more I listened, the smaller I became.
+Until one day I realized I'd stopped trying new things because I was so terrified of getting it wrong.

 Finding joy in small moments through openness and mindfulness practice